Frequently Asked Questions: Device Management

 - Why have we implemented Device Management?

 - I see the word KACE sometimes.
 What is that?

 - How will Device Management benefit me?

-- I already have Windows Update/Apple Update.
+- I already have Windows and/or Apple Update.
 Why do I need Device Management?

 - Is Device Management intrusive?

 - How can I tell whether my computer is enrolled in Device Management?